 With all the perks they offer, you might think AT&T is flawless.
 Well, we wish we could tell you that but here are a few things we don’t like about AT&T.

 See Also: AT&T Prepaid Plans: The Pros, Cons, Pricing, and Features

 Pricey (mostly expensive)

-The price of AT&T plans are pretty pricey.
+The price of AT&T plans is pretty pricey.
 While it’s true that they offer fast download speed, they also don’t have the best coverage in the country.
-So, for unlimited plan that starts at $65 a month, it’s fair that one would expect better coverage.
+So, for an unlimited plan that starts at $65 a month, it’s fair that one would expect better coverage.

-How does AT&T Unlimited data plans compare with those from other carriers?
+How do AT&T Unlimited data plans compare with those from other carriers?

 For a network that has limited coverage, AT&T unlimited plans are also quite expensive.
-In fact, unlimited plans from T-Mobile is $5 cheaper than those of AT&T. Keep in mind that T-Mobile have better coverage and faster download speed.
+In fact, unlimited plans from T-Mobile are $5 cheaper than those of AT&T. Keep in mind that T-Mobile has better coverage and faster download speed.
 No matter how hard you try to paint it, AT&T plans are not just beautiful to most folks.

 Poor streaming quality

 As far as streaming quality goes, you need to spend more before you get good quality.
 One can say it’s pretty rough streaming with AT&T plans.
 For example, both the Unlimited Starter and Extra data plans can only stream standard definition (480p) video quality at Max.